Tensor Rank and Complexity: Tensor Rank and Border Rank

-Considering the determinant $\alpha_0 \alpha_1$ shows that the image intersects $Q$ transversely in the two points $\Gamma_1(1:0)$ and $\Gamma_1(0:1)$.
-This corresponds to the orbit being disjoint from the vanishing locus of the hyperdeterminant $\Delta$. \\ \textbf{2.)} Again, the multilinear rank is $(2,2,2)$ and hence all pencils are projective lines.
+Considering the determinant $\alpha_0 \alpha_1$ shows that the image intersects $Q$ transversely in the two points $\Pi_1(1:0)$ and $\Pi_1(0:1)$.
+This corresponds to the orbit being disjoint from the vanishing locus of the hyperdeterminant $\Delta$.

+\textbf{2.)} Again, the multilinear rank is $(2,2,2)$ and hence all pencils are projective lines.
 All three contractions of $a_0b_0c_1 + a_0b_1c_0 + a_1b_0c_0$ yield the pencil

-Since the matrices in the image have determinant $- \alpha_0^2$, the projective line $\Gamma_2(\prP^1)$ is tangent to $Q$ in the point $\Gamma_2(0:1)$.
+Since the matrices in the image have determinant $- \alpha_0^2$, the projective line $\Pi_2(\prP^1)$ is tangent to $Q$ in the point $\Pi_2(0:1)$.
 Moreover, as indicated by the determinant this intersection has multiplicity two.
-All this amounts to the fact that the orbit is contained in $\Delta$. \\ \textbf{3.)} Here $(1,2,2)$ is the multilinear rank, so the first contraction induces a pencil that collapses to a point, while the other two pencils give rise to projective lines.
+All this amounts to the fact that the orbit is contained in $\Delta$.

+\textbf{3.)} Here $(1,2,2)$ is the multilinear rank, so the first contraction induces a pencil that collapses to a point, while the other two pencils give rise to projective lines.
 Specifically, for the representative $a_0b_0c_0 + a_0b_1c_1$ the first contraction yields